-Change from Current Law Under current law, a person commits the offense of Abuse of an athletic official, a Class A misdemeanor, if he or she, with the purpose of causing physical injury to another person, the person strikes or otherwise abuses an athletic contest official immediately prior to, during, or immediately following an athletic contest in which the athletic contest official is participating.
+Under current law, a person commits the offense of Abuse of an athletic official, a Class A misdemeanor, if he or she, with the purpose of causing physical injury to another person, the person strikes or otherwise abuses an athletic contest official immediately prior to, during, or immediately following an athletic contest in which the athletic contest official is participating.

-Under the proposed bill, a person commits a Class D felony if, immediately prior to, during, or immediately following an athletic contest in which an athletic contest official is participating, the person (1) with the purpose of causing physical injury to an athletic contest official, causes physical injury to an athletic contest official.
-Under the proposed bill, a person commits a class A misdemeanor if he or she, with the purpose of causing physical contact with an athletic contest official that is abusive, harassing, or offensive, or purposely creates apprehension of imminent physical injury in an athletic contest official.
+Under the proposed bill, Abuse of an athletic contest official is a Class B felony if, the person (1) with the purpose of causing serious physical injury to an athletic contest official, causes serious physical injury to an athletic contest official.
+Abuse of an athletic contest official is a Class C felony if, the person (2) with the purpose of causing physical injury to an athletic contest official, causes serious physical injury to an athletic contest official.
 [New language is indicated by italics].

-Impact Information Depending on the extent of the injury to the athletic official, some of the newly created felony conduct in the proposed bill is potentially already criminalized under the criminal offense of Battery in the second degree, A.C.A. § 5-13-202, a Class D felony.
+Impact Information Some of the newly created felony conduct in the proposed bill is potentially already criminalized under the criminal offenses of Battery in the first degree, A.C.A. § 5-13-201, a Class B felony, or Battery in the second degree, A.C.A. § 5-13-202, a Class D felony.
 [See attached for a complete reproduction].
 The Administrative Office of the Courts reports that for three-year period beginning 1/1/2020 and ending on 12/31/2022, there was one (1) conviction for A.C.A. § 5-13-209, Abuse of Athletic Officials.
 Please note that not all courts report misdemeanor convictions to the Administrative Office of the Courts.
 For this reason, the exact impact of the proposed bill cannot be determined.
 However, the limited scope of new felony conduct, combined with the low number of reported convictions for the offense as currently written makes it unlikely that the proposed bill will result in a significant impact to correctional resources.

-Standard punishment ranges: Class Y 10-40 years or life
+Class Y 10-40 years or life

-Class C 3-10 years; up to \$10,000 Class D 0-6 years; up to \$10,000 Unclassified As specified in statute Class A Up to 1 year; up to \$2,500 Class B Up to 90 days; up to \$1,000 Class C Up to 30 days; up to \$500
+Class A 6-30 years; up to \$15,000 Class B 5-20 years; up to \$15,000 Class C 3-10 years; up to \$10,000 Class D 0-6 years; up to \$10,000 Unclassified As specified in statute Class A Up to 1 year; up to \$2,500 Class B Up to 90 days; up to \$1,000 Class C Up to 30 days; up to \$500